Energy Performance Certificates & Climate Change

 Your energy assessor will give you a few practical ideas to help you improve your home’s energy rating.
 Early reports from the assessors to the government following the introduction of HIPs suggest the following as the top five ways for homeowners to make their homes more energy efficient:- 1.
 Cavity wall insulation

-- 2. Changing to low energy lighting – or installing energy saving light bulbs at the very least
+- 2. Changing to low energy lighting – or installing energy saving (Purely Energy) light bulbs at the very least

 - 3. Adding thermostatic valves to your home’s radiators